dongmeic/RTP/data/ReadMe.md

 ## RTP projects

 The LTD stations are collected from the facility data (RLIDGeo.DBO.Facility).
+The transit routes with 15-minute headways are included in the analysis for the EJ table.
+These routes are 'EmX', '41', '51', '52', '81', '82', and '79x'.

 # GIS Analysis for the Appendix F Tables